BitcoinDesign/Guide/guide/contribute/propose.md

 After changes have been published on your copy, it's time to announce them in the original repository of the Bitcoin Design Guide.

 **Do**
 - If your pull request is related to an issue, reference to it.
 For example, "Fixes issue #32, "Closes #32" or "Related to #32"
 - Summarize changes you did and provide reasoning if necessary
 - Keep pull requests related to specific problem.
 Pull requests with lots of changes and different issues are harder to review
+- The title of the pull request should concisely explain what it's trying to solve

 **Don't**

-- Create a pull request with no context
+- Create a pull request without description
 - Create pull requests that tackle many different issues and files

 #### Applying additional changes

-During the [review process](Review.md) of your pull request, you may be asked to make certain changes.
+Your proposed changes need to undergo a [review process](review.md).
+During the review of your pull request, you may be asked to make certain changes.
 To do that, simply make sure that you're on the same branch as the pull request you've submitted.
-Apply and push your changes.
+[Apply and push](#applying-changes) your changes.

+Once the maintainers and contributors have a consensus on the proposed changes, your pull request will get merged, and your changes will become part of the Bitcoin Design Guide.

 ## Resources